-ON THIS PAGE: You will learn about the different ways doctors use to treat people with AML.
-To see other pages, use the menu.
+ON THIS PAGE: You will learn about the different treatments doctors use for adults with AML.
+Use the menu to see other pages.

 Descriptions of the most common treatment options for AML are listed below.
 Treatment options and recommendations depend on several factors, including the subtype, morphology, and cytogenetics of AML (see Subtypes), possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.